-- A couple of hours later, offer the seed mix, but substitute a formulated diet for only 10% of the seeds.
+- A couple of hours later, offer the seed mix, but substitute a formulated diet for only 10 percent of the seeds.
 Mix the pellets with the seed so your bird has to work around the pellets to get to the seed.
 You may want to grind some of the pellets and sprinkle them over the seed so the bird can get accustomed to the taste of the formulated diet.

 Success Is Possible

 Making the switch may be difficult, discouraging, and time-consuming (not to mention the wasted pellets until your bird accepts them).
-Just remember, your effort is really worth it and you will be rewarded with a healthy bird on a well-balanced and nutritious diet.
+Just remember, your effort is worth it and you will be rewarded with a healthy bird on a well-balanced and nutritious diet.